-In the absence of a reasonable basis, the Commission will close the file and take no further action other than to advise the complainant of its decision.
+In the absence of a reasonable basis for disciplinary proceedings, the Commission will close the file and take no further action other than to advise the complainant of its decision.
 The judge will not be notified of the RFE or the Commission's decision.